fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 p meal
 ```
+On `line 6`, we call the `p` method, and assign the return value of the `meal` method call to it.

+On `line 1-4`, we define the `meal` method.
+On `line 2`, the string object `'Dinner'` is returned.
+However, since this object is not assigned to a variable and used elsewhere in the method, and is not the last expression evaluated in the method, it is ignored when the method is called.

+On `line 3`, we call the `puts` method, passing the string object `'Dinner'` as an argument.
+This will output `'Dinner'` and return `nil` (`puts` method calls always return `nil`).
+Since there is no explicit `return` reserved word in our method definition, Ruby will implicitly return the value of the last evaluated expression in the method.
+In this case, `nil` due to the `puts` call.

+Therefore, on `line 6`, the `p` method will output a string object `'Dinner'` and `nil` on separate lines, and return `nil`.

 *77) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```